zapier/visual-builder/docs/_docs/triggers.md

 ![Zapier Trigger input form](https://cdn.zapier.com/storage/photos/724d126862b876b7deccb5b798b86997.png)

-Most triggers need no user configuration.
+Many triggers need no user configuration.
 When something new is added to an app, the API pushes the details to Zapier to start the Zap, with no details needed.
 If your API supports filtering or requires specific details about the project, folder, or other location details for the data, you may need to add an input form where users can add the necessary details.

-In the second tab of the visual builder's trigger settings, add input fields for each data item you need from users for the trigger.
+In the "Input Designer" tab of the visual builder's trigger settings, add input fields for each piece of data you need from users to configure the trigger.
 Check our [Input Designer Guide](https://platform.zapier.com/docs/input-designer) for complete details on how to create an input form and each of the field types and options available.

-Once your form is complete—or if you don't need to include an input form—click the _API Configuration_ settings tab to set how Zapier will get data from your app and test the trigger.
+Once your form is complete—or if you don't need to include an input form—click the _API Configuration_ settings tab to configure how Zapier will get data from your app and test the trigger.

 ## 3. Enter API Configuration

 ![Zapier Polling Trigger Settings](https://cdn.zapier.com/storage/photos/af53c9298cb9baf32abb17eb9e51a0dc.png)

-The last part of adding a trigger is setting is API configuration.
+The last part of adding a trigger is setting the API configuration.

-Zapier uses either a Polling API call to check periodically for new or updated data, or a REST hook with a subscription URL where Zapier can subscribe to receive new or updated data automatically.
+Zapier uses either a Polling API call to check periodically for new or updated data, or a REST Hook with a subscription URL where Zapier can subscribe to receive new or updated data automatically.

-Polling API results are expected to be an array with 0 or more objects that will be passed to Zapier's [deduper](https://zapier.com/developer/documentation/v2/deduplication/).
+Polling API results are expected to be an array with 0 or more objects that will be passed to Zapier's [deduper](https://platform.zapier.com/docs/dedupe).
 The deduper will return any items that haven't been received before, and use them to run the subsequent steps in the user's Zap.

 ### Polling Trigger

-Zapier selects a _Polling_ trigger by default, where Zapier will send a `GET` request to an API endpoint URL to request new data—and in live Zaps, Zapier automatically deduplicates and sorts for the newest data from the API.
+Zapier selects a _Polling_ trigger by default, where Zapier will send a request to an API endpoint URL to request new data—and in live Zaps, Zapier automatically deduplicates and sorts for the newest data from the API.
 Live Zaps automatically poll the URL for new data every 1 to 15 minutes, depending on the user's Zapier plan (see [Plans & Pricing](https://zapier.com/pricing) for more details).

 To add a polling trigger, select _Polling_ at the top of the settings page, then enter your API URL in the _API Endpoint_ field.
-If your API URL requires specific data in the URL, enter the following text in the URL where your API expects that data, replacing `key` for the input field key with the relevant data from the input form you created before:
+If your API URL requires specific data in the URL path, enter the following text in the URL where your API expects that data, replacing `key` with the input field key containing the relevant data from the input form you created in the previous step:

 {% raw %}`{{bundle.inputData.key}}`{% endraw %}

-Otherwise, Zapier will automatically send any other input field data in the request body with the API call.
+Otherwise, Zapier will automatically include any input field data as with the API call as URL parameters (for GET requests) or in the request body (for POST requests, e.g. for GraphQL APIs).

 If you plan to use this trigger to power dropdown menus in other Zap steps (such as to find users, projects, folders, and other app data often used to create new items), and if your API call can paginate data, check the _Support Paging_ box (see [more details on pagination](#pagination) below).

-If your API requires any additional data, you can add them from the _Show Options_ button.
+If your API requires any additional data, you can add it using the _Show Options_ button to expose more detailed request configuration.
 Or, if needed, click the _Switch to Code Mode_ to write a custom API call in JavaScript code.
 The first time you switch to Code Mode, Zapier will translate the settings in the form to code so you can start with the basics already configured.
-If you switch back to form mode, though, Zapier will not transfer any changes from the code mode to the form.
+If you switch back to Form Mode, though, Zapier will not transfer any changes made in Code Mode to the form.

 Once you've added your trigger settings, be sure to click the _Save API Request & Continue_ button to save the settings you've added.